75+ Rating Scales & Assessment Tools

 7. Trauma

 Trauma has several sub-categories.
-Two common tools for diagnosing trauma are the Post-Traumatic Stress Disorder Checklist and the Kessler Psychological Distress Scale.
+Two common tools for diagnosing trauma are the Post-Traumatic Stress Disorder Checklist and the International Trauma Questionnaire, a self-report measure that assesses exposure to traumatic events as well as symptoms of PTSD and depression.

 8. Eating Disorders